 The RV Care-A-Vanners volunteer throughout the United States and Canada.

 No problem.
 We’ll be happy to teach you on-site.
-We have a wide range of projects to suit your comfort level including construction, roofing, interior and finish work and renovations.
+We have a wide range of projects to suit your comfort level including framing, roofing, interior and finish work and renovations.
 You can try something new, or stick to something more familiar.
-Alternatively, we also need volunteers in the Habitat offices, or act as “gofers” around the build site.
+Alternatively, we also need volunteers in the Habitat offices, or to act as “gofers” around the build site.

 Generally, each build consists of eight to 20 volunteers and lasts about two weeks.
 The build begins with a welcome event hosted by the local Habitat office.
 Each work day typically entails a morning devotional and six to seven hours of building, with morning, lunch and afternoon breaks.
 Depending on the build, lunch may be provided.

 The local Habitat office will provide low-cost RV parking, instruction, supervision, power tools, building materials and ladders.
 Additionally, volunteers can expect at least minimal electric hookups, access to water and a nearby dump station.

 Please prepare to bring sturdy work shoes, gloves, a tool belt, hammer, square, pencil and measuring tape.
 While RV Care-A-Vanner volunteers each pay their own expenses, some may be tax-deductible.

 Habitat for Humanity International

 Toll free: 1-800-HABITAT (1-800-422-4828), ext.
 7534